syncthing/docs/includes/env-vars.rst

 STRECHECKDBEVERY
     Time before folder statistics (file, dir, ... counts) are recalculated from scratch.
-The given duration must be parseable by Go's time.ParseDuration.
+The given duration must be parseable by Go's ``time.ParseDuration``.
 If missing or not parseable, the default value of 1 month is used.
 To force recalculation on every startup, set it to ``1s``.

+STGCINDIRECTEVERY
+    Sets the time interval in between database garbage collection runs.
+The given duration must be parseable by Go's ``time.ParseDuration``.

 GOMAXPROCS
     Set the maximum number of CPU cores to use.
 Defaults to all available CPU